RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Implementation details

 To train and evaluate the DAE model \cite{bone2019learning}, we utilized the original code provided by the authors.
 For training DAE we tried to tune the hyperparameters to the best of our capabilities.

-First, we used Deformetrica's atlas estimation \cite{bone2018deformetrica} to compute an initial template.
+First, we compute an initial template via Deformetrica's atlas estimation \cite{bone2018deformetrica}.
 We set the noise standard deviation of the current similarity metric to 0.01 and the kernel width to $0.1$.
 For the deformation kernel width, we used a value of $0.15$.
 Furthermore, we used ScipyLBFGS as the optimizer with an initial step size of $3\cdot10^{-5}$ and a very low convergence tolerance.
 Once we obtained the template, we employed Deformetrica's PGA function to obtain a $32$-dimensional latent space.
 We initialized the initial template with the estimated template and ran PGA with the same parameters as for the atlas estimation.

 We utilized the calculated PGA to initialize the DAE model.
 We use $15000$ epochs for this initialization.
 After that, we trained the DAE model for $15000$ epochs with a learning rate of $5\cdot10^{-4}$ and a batch size of $32$.
 We kept the template fixed as learning it resulted in a lot of instability.
 We chose a splatting grid size of $16$, a deformation grid size of $32$, and a kernel width of $0.15$ for the splatting layer and the current metric.
-We multiplied the data-fitting term by 1e4 and the velocity field regularization term by $0.1$.
+We multiplied the data-fitting term by $10^4$ and the velocity field regularization term by $0.1$.

 To evaluate the model, we used the encoder to estimate a latent vector.
-For the test dataset, we also performed an additional optimization step for $1500$ iterations on the latent code using an Adam optimizer with a learning rate of $5\cdot10^{-3}$.
-This additional optimization step corresponds to the DAE+ version of the model, which was used to improve reconstruction performance on the test set.
+For the test data, we performed an additional optimization step for $1500$ iterations on the latent code using an Adam optimizer with a learning rate of $5\cdot10^{-3}$.
+This optimization step is the DAE+ version of the model, which was used to improve reconstruction performance on the test set.